 What’s up with that?

-On April 27th, 2018, I am facilitating a pop-up focus group to surface the questions, challenges, and opportunities related to sharing the Principles with our friends family and in our communities.
+On April 27th, 2018, I facilitated a pop-up focus group to surface the questions, challenges, and opportunities related to sharing the Principles with our friends family and in our communities.

 What is stopping us?
 And what can be done about it?
 Can skills and techniques be helpful?
 How does wisdom in the moment speak?

 What is it that you want to learn about engaging with the infinite, formless intelligence and energy of life in the service of greater peace, justice, and wellbeing in the world of form?

 ABOUT YOUR HOST